terminationshock/city/README.md

 ![Screenshot](/screenshot.png?raw=true)

+The images are public domain and taken from [OpenGameArt.org](https://opengameart.org/users/kenney).

 ## Run

 Build the JavaScript file by executing `./compile`.
 Then, open `index.html` in any browser.
 If the screen stays black, disable strict CORS policy.